-We assume the received signal power between a typical user located at origin $(0,0)$ and a BS located at $\mathbf{x}=(x_1,x_2)$ is given by $P\vert h_{\mathbf{x}}\vert^2\Vert \mathbf{x}\Vert^{-\alpha}$, where $P$ is the transmit power; $h_{\mathbf{x}}$ is the small-scale fading coefficient; and $\alpha$ is the pathloss factor.
+We assume the signal power received by a typical user located at origin $(0,0)$ from a BS located at $\mathbf{x}=(x_1,x_2)$ is given by $P\vert h_{\mathbf{x}}\vert^2\Vert \mathbf{x}\Vert^{-\alpha}$, where $P$ is the average (over the fading) power received at unit distance; $h_{\mathbf{x}}$ is the frequency-flat small-scale fading coefficient such that $\vert h_{\mathbf{x}}\vert$ is a unit-variance Nakagami-$m_{\text{D}}$ distributed random variable, where $m_{\text{D}}\geq \frac{1}{2}$ and $m_{\text{D}}=1$ corresponds to the Rayleigh fading; $\alpha$ is the pathloss coefficient.
 We denote $\Phi$ as the set of BSs in the network, and denote $\Phi_f$ as the set of BSs that cache dataset $f$.
-We assume the association follows the largest received power principle in which the typical user is associated with the BS who has the largest received power among the BSs that cache the required dataset $f$.
+We assume the association follows the largest received power principle in which the typical user is associated with the BS that has the largest received power among the BSs that cache the required dataset $f$.
 Therefore, the received power when requesting task $f$ at the associated BS is:

-We consider the randomized caching policy \cite{blaszczyszyn2015optimal}, where $p_c(f)$ is the probability for a BS to cache dataset $f$ and $\sum_{f=1}^M p_c(f)=S$.
-As a result, the density of $\Phi_f$ is $\lambda p_c(f)$.
-We assume the channel is invariant in a timeslot with duration $D$.
-We assume the Nakagami-$m_{\text{D}}$ small-scale fading, where $m_{\text{D}}\geq \frac{1}{2}$ and $m_{\text{D}}=1$ corresponds to the Rayleigh fading.
-By the analysis in \cite{chae2016caching}, when the required rate for conducting the transmission between the associated BS in $\Phi_f$ and the typical user is $\rho_f$, we can obtain the successful transmission probability as:
+We consider a randomized caching policy \cite{blaszczyszyn2015optimal}, where $P_c(f)$ is the probability for a BS to cache dataset $f$ and $\sum_{f=1}^M P_c(f)=S$.
+As a result, the density of $\Phi_f$ is $\lambda P_c(f)$.
+We assume the channel is invariant in a time period with duration $D$.
+By the analysis in \cite{chae2016caching}, when the required rate for successfully conducting the transmission between the associated BS in $\Phi_f$ and the typical user is $\rho_f$, we can obtain the probability for successful transmission as: